Lilian Thuram: Style of play

-Thuram was an extremely dominant, consistent, athletic and attentive footballer, who was considered by pundits to be one of the best defenders in the world in his prime.
-As a defender, he was known for his strength, pace, stamina and his outstanding physical, tactical, and technical attributes, as well as his elegance, intelligence, ability to read the game, his heavy marking of opponents, and his aggressive tackling, which made him difficult to beat in one on one situations; he also excelled in the air.
-As a full-back, he was known for his ability to make attacking runs up the flank and contribute to his team's offensive play after winning back the ball.
-A large, powerful and versatile player, who was equally competent offensively as he was defensively, he could play on either flank or in the centre, due to his ability with either foot, often alternating between playing as a centre-back or as a right-back, and was even deployed in midfield on occasion.
-In spite of his physical and tenacious playing style, he was also known to be a fair player.
+Thuram played primarily as a defender, appearing as both a right-back and centre-back, and was also used in midfield on occasion.
+FIFA's Technical Study Group selected him as a right full-back in its 1998 World Cup All-Star Team, describing him as physically strong, difficult to beat, and capable of winning the ball from opponents.
+During his club career, he was used in both central and right-sided defensive roles, and as a full-back, he could move forward from wide positions and contribute crosses.

 Personal life

 With his first wife, Sandra, Thuram has two sons, Marcus (born 1997) and Khéphren (born 2001), named after Jamaican activist Marcus Garvey and Egyptian pharaoh Khephren.
 Both sons have been capped by France, while Lilian's cousin Yohann Thuram-Ulien has represented Guadeloupe.

 From 2007 to 2013, Thuram was in a relationship with Karine Le Marchand, a French TV host.
 In August 2022 he married journalist Kareen Guiock, whom he met in 2015; they wed at the Palace of Fontainebleau.